IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

 	- If you make the learning rate small enough
 	- ... but not decrease it too quickly!
 	- Basically doesn’t matter how you select actions (!)
+- Cannot learn about every state in realistic situation
+	- Too many states to visit them all in training
+	- Too many states to hold q values in memory
+- Must generalize states
+	- Transfer learning???
+### Linear Features
+ - Using features to generalize states
+ - Write a q funciton for any state using a few weights
+ - Advantage
+	 - Experienced summed up in few but powerful numbers
+ - Disadvantage
+	 - States share features but value very different